uber/react-view/README.md

 **This is an advanced API**.
 It lets you build your own prop/knob types and UIs.
 [See the example.](https://react-view.netlify.com/?path=/story/advanced--custom-prop) First, you set the `type` of your prop to `PropTypes.Custom`.
 Then, you can target it by its name (`key` is the prop name).
 For each prop, you need to define:

 - `parse` - Gives you the prop code and the prop configuration (a part of the props list), you should return the **value** (internal representation) of that prop.
-- `generate` - Gives you the **value**, you should return the AST of prop so React View knows what to code generate.
+- `generate` - Gives you the **value**, you should return the AST of the prop so React View knows what to code generate.

-Custom Props are ignored by the `Knobs` UI component, so you need to always implement your own UI.
+Custom Props are ignored by the `Knobs` UI component, so you need to always implement your UI.

 ### `useView` Return Value

-`useView` is a React hook, it accepts the configuration above, handles the internal state of playground and returns many values and callback that you can plug into our default UI components or you can build your own UIs. `useView` returns on object with these parameters:
+`useView` is a React hook, it accepts the configuration above, handles the internal state of the playground and returns many values and callback that you can plug into our default UI components or you can build your own UIs. `useView` returns on an object with these parameters:

 #### compilerProps